 - Step 5: Interview Day Details

-Many answers to questions you may have about nonimmigrant visa have already been answered in our Frequently Asked Questions page.
-Please review this page before contacting us; we can only address questions that are not already covered by our Frequently Asked Questions page.
+Many answers to questions you may have about nonimmigrant visas have already been answered in our Frequently Asked Questions page.
+Please review this page before contacting us.

 Check the Status of Your Visa Case